alexfernandez/alexfernandez.github.io/2023/climate-change-solutions.md

 which is probably
 [not that far off](https://www.researchgate.net/figure/Proportion-of-the-tree-biomass-from-the-trunk-the-branch-the-leaf-and-the-root-in_fig12_299376027).

-Therefore we will have twice as much mass in the whole tree as in the trunk.
+Therefore we will have twice as much mass in the whole tree as in the trunk: around 1.5 metric tons.
 But only around
 [half of the tree](https://web.extension.illinois.edu/askextension/thisQuestion.cfm?ThreadID=19549&catID=192&AskSiteID=87) will be carbon,